tbenade/wercker-devcenter/source/articles/werckeryml/index.md

 ##### note: wercker.json has been deprecated in favour of wercker.yml but should still be backwards compatible (for the time being)
 ***

+## Formatting

+Yaml is pretty strict with formatting and we advice everyone to use 4 spaces as indent.

 ## box